Welcome to the Parkinson Association of Santa Barbara

 We do not have a physical location for PASB.
 Most of our activities are held at St. Andrews Presbyterian Church.
 Please send mail to: PASB, PO Box 6254, SB, CA 93160-6254

-We are now offering the following meetings on ZOOM (in person meetings TBD):
+We are now offering the following meetings on ZOOM and some in person.
+See below for specifics.

 Grief Support Group Meeting Tuesdays at 11 am (meets in person at private home)